sea-bass/pyrobosim/docs/source/usage/sensors.rst

 To serialize to file, which is needed to reset the world, you should also implement the ``to_dict()`` method.
-Note the ``plugin_name`` attribute, which contains the name of the sensor you definedearlier on.
+Note the ``plugin_name`` attribute, which contains the name of the sensor you defined earlier on.

 .. code-block:: python